maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 ##### Let's call it a neural network

 <blockquote class="tip">
-<strong>Step summary:</strong> apply a non-linearity then softmax activation to get a probability distribution for each mini-batch example.
+<strong>Step summary:</strong> apply a non-linearity then soft-max activation to get a probability distribution for each mini-batch example.
 </blockquote>

 Recall that a single layer neural network is just a function of the form: $\sigma \,(Xw + b)$ for some non-linear activation $\sigma$.

 Well, we've just done the matrix multiplication bit so let's now apply a non-linear function to $e_{ij}$ and we can the declare it a neural network.
-The activation we apply is a $\text{tanh}$ function followed by a softmax.
-Applying the softmax over the $\text{max_len}$ dimension forces the model to favour a particular part of the sentence to focus on as softmax will tend to favour one large activation.
+The activation we apply is a $\text{tanh}$ function followed by a soft-max.
+Applying the soft-max over the `max_len` dimension forces the model to favour a particular part of the sentence to focus on as soft-max will tend to favour one large activation.
 Let's call our output $a$:

 $$ a = \dfrac{\exp(e_{ij})}{\sum_{k=1}^{T} \exp(e_{ik})}$$

-Note: $a$ is still have a tensor of shape $(\text{bs}, \text{max_len})$ but as we've passed it through a softmax each row now sums to 1 and can be thought of as a probability distribution telling us where to focus for each input sentence.
+Note: $a$ is still have a tensor of shape (`bs`, `max_len`) but as we've passed it through a soft-max each row now sums to 1 and can be thought of as a probability distribution telling us where to focus for each input sentence.

 ##### The output (take expectations)